xlladdins/xll/docs/Excel4MacrosT-Z.md

 **UNREGISTER**(**register\_id**)

-Register\_id    is the register ID returned by the REGISTER or REGISTER.ID function, which corresponds to the function or code resource to be removed from memory.
+Register\_id&nbsp;&nbsp;&nbsp;&nbsp;is the register ID returned by the REGISTER or REGISTER.ID function, which corresponds to the function or code resource to be removed from memory.

 Microsoft Excel counts the number of times you register a function or code resource.
 This number is called the use count.
 Each time you